 Some mothers cannot produce sufficient milk for their children.

 Mothers can produce adequate milk for their children.
 If the baby is not able to latch on to the breast properly then it won't be able to suck the milk from its mother's breast.
 In such cases, the mother may need support from professionals, like a lactation consultant, for the proper technique of breastfeeding.
 In a small percentage of cases, there is insufficient milk production in the mother's breast.
 But this happens due to inadequate stimulation of the breast because of reduced nursing frequency.

 Breastfeeding prevents pregnancies.

 The hormones involved in breastfeeding prevent ovulation.
 Breastfeeding can reduce your chances of conception.
 But breastfeeding does not guarantee birth control.
 If your regular menstrual cycle begins within six months after delivery then you have high chances of conception.
 The chances may be less as long as your regular menstrual cycle has not started.

 But you should avoid strong birth control pills if you are breastfeeding.
 You can talk to your doctor about other methods if you don't want a baby immediately.

 A well-rounded nipple makes it easy for the baby to latch on to the breast.
 But it does not mean that mothers with flat or inverted nipples cannot breastfeed their babies.
 Babies suck milk from the breast and the size and shape of the nipple have no impact on milk production.
 Sometimes the flat or inverted nipples may self-correct on the babies' arrival.

-If you still face problems due to your nipples then you can wear breast shells or nipple shields.
+If you still face problems due to your nipples, like nipple pain, then you can wear breast shells or nipple shields.
 You may be also advised to use methods like manual manipulation and pumping for better lactation.